 Complementary feeding (CF) is the process of giving young children foods other than breast - or formula - milk.
-Complementary foods should be introduced when exclusive breast- or formula- milk becomes insufficient for growing infants to meet their nutritional requirements (Dembiniski et al., 2021).
+Complementary foods should be introduced when exclusive breast- or formula- milk becomes insufficient for growing infants to meet their nutritional Vol. 26 requirements (Dembiniski et al., 2021).

-The health and well-being of child the depends on the appropriate attainment of which nutritional requirements include breast or formula feeding appropriate followed by CF (Nathan et al., 2020).
+The health and well-being of the child depends on appropriate attainment of nutritional requirements which include breast or formula feeding appropriate followed by (Nathan et al., 2020).

 different Although international guidelines for CFpractices have been released over years (Szajewska et al., 2016).
-However, parents dietary practices deviate greatly from these guidelines (Chourqui et al., 2013; Russel et al., 2016).
+However, parents dietary practices greatly from deviate guidelines (Chourqui et al., 2013; Russel et al., 2016).
 This led to development of Egyptian clinical practice guidelines for CF in 2018 in order to increase awareness of health care providers about CF, so they can import the same to mothers.

-This is a cross sectional study that included health care providers,122 Physicians with a mean age $35.8 \pm 9.3$ years and112 nurses with a mean age $26.6\pm 6.5$ years.
+This is a cross sectional study included health providers,122 Physicians with a mean age 35.8 ± 9.3 years and 112nurses with a mean age 26.6±6.5 years.

-Regarding question of the duration of exclusive breastfeeding for the first six months in our study, we found that 100% of Physicians at GGH agreed with WHO (2003).recommendations of exclusive breastfeeding for 6 months followed by 76.3% at SGH then 65% at Elhelal hospital and lastly 61.9% at STH.
+question of Regarding the exclusive duration of breastfeeding for the first six months in our study, we found that 100% of Physicians at GGH agreed (2003),with WHOrecommendations ofexclusive breastfeeding for 6 months followed by 76.3% at SGH then

+65% at Elhelal hospital and lastly 61.9% at STH.
 This means that most of physicians recommended exclusive breastfeeding for the first six months.
 However, the difference between physicians in different hospitals may be related to the wide range of variation in the duration of experience and the attendance of training workshops in CF at these hospitals being highest for physicians at GGH.